 At 2:00 p.m.
 EDT Thursday, March 4, FTA will host a webinar to provide more information about FTA's Low-No Program and the FY 2021 notice of funding.
 Join FTA program staff to learn more about the funding opportunity, application eligibility and criteria, and the submission process.
 FTA issued its notice of funding opportunity for the Low-No program on February 11, 2021.

-The Low or No Emission Competitive program provides funding to state and local governmental authorities for the purchase or lease of zero-emission and low-emission transit buses as well as acquisition, construction, and leasing of required supporting facilities.
-Under the FAST Act, $55 million per year is available until fiscal year 2020.
+The Low or No Emission competitive program provides funding to state and local governmental authorities for the purchase or lease of zero-emission and low-emission transit buses as well as acquisition, construction, and leasing of required supporting facilities.

 - February 1, 2017 - Center for Transportation and the Environment